Avoid Transformation Anxiety!

 You’re likely aware that SAFe Transformations require discipline, commitment, and time, but knowing why Transformations fail will best prepare you for success.
-In the article 8 Common Reasons Why SAFe Transformations Fail (and How to Avoid Them), Saahil Panikar, SPCT and Saajan Panikar, SPC teach you how to identify the pitfalls in advance so that you can perform the necessary actions to get back on track.
-Your 8 warning signs include:
+In 8 Common Reasons Why SAFe Transformations Fail (and How to Avoid Them), Saahil Panikar, SPCT and Saajan Panikar, SPC teach you how to identify the pitfalls in advance so that you can perform the necessary actions to get back on track.
+Warning signs include:

 - Doing too much too fast

 - Giving up because the road is too bumpy

 - Lack of guiding coalition or transformation team

 - Expecting transformation to be inexpensive

 One of the best things you can do to avoid failure is follow the SAFe Implementation Roadmap.
 You don’t have to implement SAFe this way, but according to Scaled Agile Inc, the Roadmap graphic offers a proven formula for successfully implementing SAFe.

 There is a major difference between a SAFe Transformation and a SAFe adoption.
 In an adoption, SAFe practices are mechanically utilized by the organization (sometimes this is called "Installing the Agile").
 This does not mean that the organizaton is transforming.